aparna014/personal/_pages/cv.md

 ======
 * B.S. in Biotechnology, University of Mumbai, 2008
 * M.S. in Chemistry and Biochemistry (specialization in Analytical Chemistry) California State University of Long Beach, 2013
-* Ph.D in Medicinal Chemistry & Molecular Pharmacology (specialization in Molecular Signaling and Oncology) Purdue University,2018
+* Ph.D in Medicinal Chemistry & Molecular Pharmacology (specialization in Molecular Signaling and Oncology) Purdue University, 2018

 Work experience
 ======